webllope/website/src/content/trabajo/neoaesthetic-en.md

 The collaboration involved the design and development of their website using **WordPress** and implementing basic SEO so that when someone searches for keywords related to their sector in their location, their page appears among the first to users.

 Neoaesthetic already had a good foundation and managed their social media on their own, with 100 Google reviews and a 4.5-star rating.
 However, they had an outdated website with a domain they had paid for a long time ago, which we had to migrate to our premium host, significantly improving the website's response speed and completely enhancing its content.
-[Final result](https://neoaesthetic.com)
+<a href="https://neoaesthetic.com" rel="nofollow">Final Result</a>

 ### Design